AppGeo/into-cartodb/readme.md

 By default data is pushed into cartodb in batches of 200, you may use the `-b` argument to decrease the batch size if you are running out of memory or increase it if the upload is taking too long.

+By default we stream to a temp table and then move it over after we're done, if you don't want that for whatever reason (i.e. really big data) then pass the `-d` option for a direct import, only works with create and append.

 Supported formats are

 - .geojson